CrossTheStreams/active_record_nearest_neighbor/README.md

   gem 'actice_record_nearest_neighbor'
 ```

 The central feature of this gem is a scope method for your Active Record models, `close_to`.
 With `close_to`, you can perform blazing fast and accurate nearest neighbor searches with PostGIS, without writing a line of geospatial SQL.
-All you need to do is add the appropriate geospatial columns add you're set!
+All you need to do is add the appropriate geospatial columns, include a module, and you're set:

 Active Record Nearest Neighbor provides you with several helpful rake tasks to get you started: